Have you ever been sitting on the pot and thought why does my poop burn like acid?

 If you have a sensitive tummy, digestive problems, peptic ulcer or irritable bowel syndrome, it’s recommended that you avoid foods that are spicy as they can cause burning diarrhea.

-Sometimes, constipation and diarrhea go hand in hand.
-When constipation (and other conditions) lasts longer than they ought to, it may result in hemorrhoids.
-Hemorrhoids are swollen veins in your rectum or anus and are one of the common causes of burning poop.
-The swollen veins are often irritated by bouts of diarrhea and can cause some burning sensation and pain during bowel movements.
-Other symptoms of hemorrhoids are:
+Sometimes, constipation and diarrhea happen simultaneously.
+When constipation lasts for longer periods, it may result in hemorrhoids — swollen veins in your rectum or anus — and this commonly causes burning poop.
+The burning sensation and pain result when the swollen veins are irritated by bouts of diarrhea during bowel movements.
+Other symptoms of hemorrhoids include:

 - bleeding with pain during bowel movements